trozware/ZonePet/ReadMe.md

 Bonus for sneaky types: no pet will be summoned while you are in Stealth mode and if you enter Stealth mode and are flagged for PvP, your pet will be dismissed so as not to attract unwanted attention.

-Most of **ZonePet**'s features are available from the MiniMap button - mouse over it to see them.
+Mouse over the MiniMap button to see some options for controlling **ZonePet**.
+Other settings are available through Game Menu > Interface > AddOns > ZonePet.
-Some are only accessible though the `/zp` slash commands.
-Type '/zp' in the Chat window to see a list of these commands.
+Type '/zp' in the Chat window or click "Show Slash Commands" in the AddOns panel to see a list of commands.

 ### MiniMap button